phantasy-project/mpl4qt/docs/source/src/tut.rst

 ------------------------

-**What does this application do?** This app will make the most of *MatplotlibCurveWidget*, to show how the figure properties could be controled interactively, and how the curve could be updated.
+**What does this application do?** This app will make the most of *MatplotlibCurveWidget*, to show how the figure properties could be controlled interactively, and how the curve could be updated.

 Create a New Application